Almond and Beet Fettuccine

 Instructions

-1. Cut the peeled beets into large chunks and add to a stock pot.
-Fill with enough water to cover the beets by 1/2 of an inch.
-Bring to a boil, and reduce to a simmer.
-Cook until beets are tender when pierced with a fork, about 40-45 minutes.
-Remove beets and reserve the water for cooking the pasta later.
+1. Cut the peeled beets into large chunks and add them to a stock pot.
+Fill with enough water to cover the beets by 1/2 inch.
+Bring to a boil, then reduce to a simmer.
+Cook until tender when pierced with a fork, about 40-45 minutes.
+Remove beets and reserve the water.

-2. Reserve about half of the beets and set aside [these will be used for garnish when plating].
-Place the other half in a food processor and blend until completely smooth.
+2. Reserve about half of the beets for garnish.
+Place the other half in a food processor and blend until smooth.
 Transfer to a bowl and allow to cool completely.

 3. Once cool, add the beet puree, egg, egg yolks, and olive oil to a medium bowl.
-Whisk gently until everything is completely combined.
+Whisk gently until combined.

 4. Add the flour to a large work surface and form a mound.
-Make a well in the center, and carefully pour the beet and egg mixture into it (making sure it is completely surrounded by the flour).
-Using a fork, slowly incorporate the flour into the wet mixture, starting with the inner edges and working outward, until a shaggy, sticky dough starts to form.
-At this point, knead the dough for about 8-10 minutes, until completely smooth, dusting your work surface lightly with flour if it sticks [be careful not to add too much flour, as it will make the dough too dry].
-Once your dough is completely smooth, wrap it tightly in plastic and allow to rest at room temperature for at least 45 minutes.
+Make a well in the center, and carefully pour the beet and egg mixture into it.
+Using a fork, slowly incorporate the flour into the wet mixture, starting with the inner edges and working outward, until a shaggy, sticky dough forms.
+Knead for 8-10 minutes, until smooth, dusting with flour if it sticks.
+Wrap tightly in plastic and allow to rest at room temperature for at least 45 minutes.

 1. Bring a large stockpot of water and the reserved beet water to a boil over high heat.
 Season with salt.
-Add the fettuccine strips and cook until just al dente [about 2 – 3 minutes].
+Add the fettuccine strips and cook until al dente (about 2-3 minutes).
 Drain and toss immediately with a drizzle of extra virgin olive oil.

 • Cuisine: Italian